jfkuehndorf/prediction-markets/README.md

 ### Current Progress
 The project is currently in **Stage 1**:
-- API responses are handled.
+- API responses are handled (output templates for each API are also included above the kalshii.py and polymarket.py files)
 - Outputs from each website are formatted to match.
 - The main algorithm identifies viable arbitrage opportunities.